argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 * `P` total number of pending messages.
 * `p` change in number of pending messages
-* `m` change in total number of of consumed messages.
 * `c` the current number of replicas.
 * `minmax(v, min, max)` a function to constraint the minimum and maximum number of replicas.

 ### Scale-To-Zero and Peeking

-You can scale to zero by setting `minReplicas: 0`.
-The number of replicas will start at zero, and periodically be scaled to 1  so it can "peek" the the message queue.
+You can scale to zero.
+The number of replicas will be periodically scaled to 1  so it can "peek" the the message queue.
 The number of pending messages is measured and the target number of replicas re-calculated.